MISAG-BUT/MRI_Breast/README.md

 ## Licence
 The tool is possible to use for academic and reseach purposes.
-The proposed approach was submitted to the BVM 2025 Germany conference.
+The proposed approach was submitted to the CMBEBIH 2025 conference, Sarajevo Bosnia and Herzegovina.
 Please cite our conference paper after its publication.
+CoRegBreastMRI - Jakubice R. & Chmelik J.